OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 DDMS is somewhat confusing, however; it can be launched several ways, and different trace viewers will be launched depending on how a method was traced.
 There's a standalone tool called "Traceview" as well as a built-in viewer in Android Studio, both of which offer different ways to navigate the trace.
 You'll usually use Android studio's built-in viewer,  which gives you a zoom-able hierarchical timeline of all method calls.
 The standalone tool, however, is also useful—it has a profile panel that shows the time spent in each method and the parents and children of each method.

-To record an execution trace in Android Studio, open the "Android" tab at the bottom of the GUI.
-Select the target process in the list and click the little "stop watch" button on the left.
+To record an execution trace in Android Studio, open the **Android** tab at the bottom of the GUI.
+Select the target process in the list and click the little **stop watch** button on the left.
 This starts the recording.
 Once you're done, click the same button to stop the recording.
 The integrated trace view will open and show the recorded trace.
 You can scroll and zoom the timeline view with the mouse or trackpad.

 Execution traces can also be recorded in the standalone Android Device Monitor.
-The Device Monitor can be started within Android Studio (Tools -> Android -> Android Device Monitor) or from the shell with the `ddms` command.
+The Device Monitor can be started within Android Studio (**Tools** -> **Android** -> **Android Device Monitor**) or from the shell with the `ddms` command.

-To start recording tracing information, select the target process in the "Devices" tab and click "Start Method Profiling".
+To start recording tracing information, select the target process in the **Devices** tab and click **Start Method Profiling**.
 Click the stop button to stop recording, after which the Traceview tool will open and show the recorded trace.
 Clicking any of the methods in the profile panel highlights the selected method in the timeline panel.

 DDMS also offers a convenient heap dump button that will dump the Java heap of a process to a `.hprof` file.
 The Android Studio user guide contains more information about Traceview.